Computing the one-parameter Nielsen number for homotopies on the n-torus: Introduction

 \section{Introduction}

-Let $F: X \times I \to X$ be a homotopy on a finite CW complex and $G = \pi_{1}(X,x_{0})$.
-We say that $(x,t) \in X \times I$ is a fixed point of $F$ if $F(x,t) = x.$ R. Geoghegan and A. Nicas in \cite{G-N-94} developed an one-parameter theory and defined the one-parameter trace $R(F)$ of $F$ to study the fixed points of $F$.
-From trace $R(F)$ we define the one-parameter Nielsen number $N(F)$ of $F$ and the one-parameter Lefschetz class $L(F).$ These invariants are computable, depending only on the homotopy class of $F$ relative to $X \times \{0, 1\},$ and are strictly analogous to well known invariants in classical Nielsen fixed point theory.
+Let $F: X \times I \to X$ be a homotopy on a finite CW complex $X$ and $G = \pi_{1}(X,x_{0})$.
+Here $I$ will denote the unit interval.
+We say that $(x,t) \in X \times I$ is a fixed point of $F$ if $F(x,t) = x.$ We denote the fixed points set of $F$ by $Fix(F).$ R. Geoghegan and A. Nicas in \cite{G-N-94} developed a one-parameter theory and defined the one-parameter trace $R(F)$ of $F$ to study the fixed points set of $F$.
+From trace $R(F)$ we define the one-parameter Nielsen number $N(F)$ of $F$ and the one-parameter Lefschetz class $L(F).$ These invariants are computable, depending only on the homotopy class of $F$ relative to $X \times \{0, 1\}.$

 The study of the fixed points of a homotopy has been considered by many authors, see for example \cite{H-83}, \cite{D-94} and \cite{G-K-02}.
 Here is important to point that only the reference \cite{D-94} uses the approach developed in \cite{G-N-94}.
 Following \cite{G-N-94} we have an important application of the trace $R(F).$ Given a smooth flow $\Psi: M \times \mathbb{R} \to M$ on a closed oriented manifold one may regard any finite portion of $\Psi$ as a homotopy.
 Write $F = \Psi|: M \times [a, b] \to M.$ The traces L(F) and R(F) recognize dynamical meaning of $\Psi.$ When $a > 0,$ L(F) detects the Fuller homology class, derived from Fuller’s index theory, see \cite{F-67}.
 Thus is possible to study periodic orbits of $\Psi$ using the one-parameter theory, see \cite{G-N-94-2}.